mxenabled/mx-platform-go/docs/InstitutionResponse.md

 `func (o *InstitutionResponse) UnsetCode()`

 UnsetCode ensures that no value is present for Code, not even an explicit nil
+### GetInstructionalText

+`func (o *InstitutionResponse) GetInstructionalText() string`

+GetInstructionalText returns the InstructionalText field if non-nil, zero value otherwise.

+### GetInstructionalTextOk

+`func (o *InstitutionResponse) GetInstructionalTextOk() (*string, bool)`

+GetInstructionalTextOk returns a tuple with the InstructionalText field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInstructionalText

+`func (o *InstitutionResponse) SetInstructionalText(v string)`

+SetInstructionalText sets InstructionalText field to given value.

+### HasInstructionalText

+`func (o *InstitutionResponse) HasInstructionalText() bool`

+HasInstructionalText returns a boolean if a field has been set.

+### SetInstructionalTextNil

+`func (o *InstitutionResponse) SetInstructionalTextNil(b bool)`

+ SetInstructionalTextNil sets the value for InstructionalText to be an explicit nil

+### UnsetInstructionalText
+`func (o *InstitutionResponse) UnsetInstructionalText()`

+UnsetInstructionalText ensures that no value is present for InstructionalText, not even an explicit nil
 ### GetMediumLogoUrl

 `func (o *InstitutionResponse) GetMediumLogoUrl() string`